YuconCorp/hello_world/README.md

 # hello_world
-Learning Puposes
+Learning Purposes

-This will ben my first commit.
+This will be my first commit.